psychiatric-genomics-consortium/sex-stratified-depression/README.md

 https://github.com/psychiatric-genomics-consortium/sex-stratified-depression/blob/master/post_imputation/5_PLINK_GWAS_MALE.sh

-If you have relatedness in your sample and are intending to use regenie for the GWAS then there are two stages to this analysis.
+or if you have relatedness in your sample and are intending to use regenie for the GWAS then there are two stages to this analysis.
 First you need to run:

 https://github.com/psychiatric-genomics-consortium/sex-stratified-depression/blob/master/post_imputation/5_regenie_Step1_GxSEX.sh